 More information: NYBG Southeast Asia Projects

-These programs combine efforts to complete botanical inventories of these islands, which harbor a rich array of endemic plant species, and to identify the most important areas for conservation.
+NYBG’s research programs combine efforts to complete botanical inventories of these islands, which harbor a rich array of endemic plant species, and help local communities to identify the most important areas for conservation, for example in Micronesia and on Vanuatu.

 More information: NYBG Pacific Projects